zhangjing110490/MULABS/README.md

-# Datasets for Paper: Multi-Task Learning with Attention-Based Scoring for Click-Through Rate (Multi-ABS) Prediction on Sparse Data in Healthcare Real-World Scenarios
+# Datasets for Paper: MULABS: Multi-Task Learning with Attention-Based Scoring for Click-Through Rate Prediction on Sparse Data in Healthcare Real-World Scenarios

 ## Table of Contents